csingh/firstAndroidApp/README.md

 My first Android application, just a test of random stuff.

-Nothing really that useful (yet) :P
+For now it just serves as a really basic claculator, nothing really that useful (yet) :P